Shushsa/docs/docs/governance.md

 the delegators but voting power is equal among entire governance set which prevents the vulnerabilities due to stake centralization.

-## Q6: "What is enlightened democracy?"
+## Q6: What is enlightened democracy?
 The enlightened democracy is the next stage of evolution in technocracy governance system.
 During the technocracy era only validators can vote on governance proposals for the purpose of evolving, managing and improving the network.
 This initial set of validators is